KomodoPlatform/komodo-docs-mdx/CONTRIBUTION_GUIDE.md

  - Once your PR is created, you should maintain it until it's merged
  - Check the PR on daily basis for comments, changes requests, questions, etc.
  - Address any comments or questions from the code review, or from QA testing
- - Make sure that your PR is up to date with the target branch (`dev` or `master`), resolve merge conflicts proactively
+ - Make sure that your PR is up to date with the target branch (`dev` or `main`), resolve merge conflicts proactively
  - After merging, delete your work branch